 Private property members can be accessed only within their declaring class.
 Specifically, a private member M declared in a class C can be accessed only within the class body of C.

-Protected property members can be accessed only within their declaring class and classes derived from their declaring class, and a protected instance property member must be accessed through an instance of the enclosing class.
+Protected property members can be accessed only within their declaring class and classes derived from their declaring class, and a protected instance property member must be accessed through an instance of the enclosing class or a subclass thereof.
 Specifically, a protected member M declared in a class C can be accessed only within the class body of C or the class body of a class derived from C. Furthermore, when a protected instance member M is accessed in a property access E.M within the body of a class D, the type of E is required to be D or a type that directly or indirectly has D as a base type, regardless of type arguments.

 Private and protected accessibility is enforced only at compile-time and serves as no more than an indication of intent.
 Since JavaScript provides no mechanism to create private and protected properties on an object, it is not possible to enforce the private and protected modifiers in dynamic code at run-time.
 For example, private and protected accessibility can be defeated by changing an object's static type to Any and accessing the member dynamically.